 Look no further than the SWOT analysis.

-In this article, I’ll walk you through how to conduct, and better yet, how to use it to improve.
+In this article, I’ll walk you through what a SWOT analysis is, how to conduct a SWOT analysis and a template to get you started!

 What is a SWOT Analysis?

 Essentially, a SWOT analysis is a process designed to help a business make better decisions.

 It does that by evaluating all factors involved in the decision-making process, separated into strengths, weaknesses, opportunities, and threats (SWOT).

 The goal of the analysis is to help determine and understand those factors and apply them to future business decisions.

 But, the actual SWOT analysis is just your blueprint.
 It’s will help you collect the needed information, but it’s up to you to analyze the information and decide how best to use it.

 This means you’re in charge of creating an action plan to deal with any weaknesses or threats you discover and determining how to leverage the strengths you find and take advantage of opportunities.